Roshan3580/Roshan3580/README.md

 ## About Me

 - Building AI systems, backend infrastructure, and developer tools.
-- Recently built Fessor.ai, SignalRank, and Nautilus.
+- Recently built Fessor.ai, SignalRank, Lex, and Nautilus.
 - Interested in distributed systems, LLM applications, and scalable architectures.
 - Passionate about turning research ideas into production systems.